Based on published psychology research on name impressions. Average is about 50; standout names can exceed 100.

 New rankings, research findings, and name trends.
 No spam, unsubscribe anytime.

-Based on US psychology research, the name Camille scores highest in Morality (78/100) and lowest in Cheerfulness (42/100).
+Based on US psychology research, the name Camille scores highest in Morality (78 on the 0-100+ research scale) and lowest in Cheerfulness (42 on the 0-100+ research scale).
 It creates a first impression that is perceived as very high in morality and low in cheerfulness.

 Camille is a girl name in our database.
 It has been rated across five perception dimensions: Success (55), Warmth (76), Morality (78), Health (59), and Cheerfulness (42).

-Camille has a Success rating of 55 out of 100, which is considered high.
+Camille has a Success rating of 55 on the 0-100+ research scale, which is considered high.
 This measures how ambitious, intelligent, and creative the name sounds based on psychology research.

-Camille has a Warmth rating of 76 out of 100, which is considered very high.
+Camille has a Warmth rating of 76 on the 0-100+ research scale, which is considered very high.
 Warmth measures how caring, kind, and loving a name sounds to others.

-Camille's strongest dimension is Morality at 78/100.
-The average score across all names is 50.
+Camille's strongest dimension is Morality, at 78 on the 0-100+ research scale.
+The average score across all names is about 50, and standout names can exceed 100 because Name Halo preserves the original research scores.
 You can compare Camille with other names using Name Halo's comparison tool.

 Notable people named Camille include Camille Pissarro, Camille Saint-Saëns and Camille Claudel.
 Name Halo lists 3 famous Camilles with brief descriptions of their achievements.

-About the scores: Perception scores (0-100 scale) are derived from published psychology research conducted in the United States on how names shape first impressions.
-Scores above 70 are considered very high; below 30 is very low.
+About the scores: Perception scores are derived from published psychology research conducted in the United States on how names shape first impressions.
+Scores use the original 0-100+ research scale: average is about 50, scores above 70 are very high, and standout names can exceed 100.

 Name perceptions vary by culture, region, and individual experience.
 These scores reflect US-based perceptions and may differ in other countries.
 Ratings are for informational and entertainment purposes.